scdow/compx202-assignment2-31711034/README.md

 *Put your answer here*

 Question 3
-For each of the classes HBox, Text and TextField briefly describe (a) the purpose of the class.
+For each of the classes HBox, Text and TextField briefly describe the purpose of the class (what graphical element is it? what do you use it for?).

 *Put your answer here*